V

 However, the breakup of the Austro-Hungarian Empire in 1919, followed by the turmoil of World War II a few decades later, nearly drove this breed to extinction.
 An international effort to save this dog has proved to be a remarkable success.
 The dog now consistently ranks around the 30th or 31st most popular breed by the American Kennel Club.

 The modern Vizsla is characterized by a lean but muscular body, a long and sinewy tail, droopy ears, and a short, smooth, and dense golden rust coat.
-This dog should not be confused with the Wirehaired Vizsla, a closely related but distinct breed whom it resembles.
+This dog should not be confused with the Wirehaired Vizsla, a closely related but distinct breed that it resembles.
 While the Vizsla’s original purpose was to track down small game such as foxes, rabbits, and fowl, today it makes for a devoted companion and friend in the home.
 It also excels as a therapy assistant, an athlete, and a police dog.

-3 Pros And Cons Of Owning A Vizsla!
+3 Pros And Cons Of Owning A Vizsla

 Very Affectionate: The Vizsla is an excellent companion for the entire family.High Mental and Physical Needs: Owners should expect to spend a lot of time keeping this breed occupied.